 Call the Experts

 We help homeowners in Raleigh optimize their homes with expert electrical installation and repair services.
-Whether you need EV charging station installation, panel upgrades, whole-home surge protection, or new outlets, Dawson's Electric is here to assist.
+Whether you need EV charging station installation, panel upgrades, whole-home surge protection, or new outlets, Dawson's Electric & Air is here to assist.
 Contact us today for professional help.